valeIT/valeIT.github.io/_posts/2012-03-02-missconceptions-about-multitasking-on-ios.markdown

 **Apple Official Statement**

-Now let's take a look on what [Apple says][3] on his website:
+Now let's take a look at what [Apple says][3] on his website:

 > Multitasking doesn't slow down the performance of the foreground app or drain battery life unnecessarily. [...]
 Most applications are not taking up system resources when running in the background and instantly launch when you return to them.
 Certain tasks or services can continue to run in the background, and you can determine most by checking the status bar. [...]
 Double-clicking the Home button displays a list of recently used apps.
 These apps are not necessarily actively in use or open.
 >
 >

-Here's another interesting video about this matter, unfortunately it's only available in [Italian][4], but it clearly shows that app running in the background are idle and they're not sucking battery life, instead when you manually kill an app the processor and so the battery are heavily used.
+Here's another interesting video about this matter, unfortunately, it's only available in [Italian][4], but it clearly shows that app running in the background are idle and they're not sucking battery life, instead of when you manually kill an app the processor and so the battery is heavily used.

 **Going Deeper**

-Hanging around the developer section i found an interesting Guide for developers on this matter, i just quote an extract [^2] :
+Hanging around the developer section I found an interesting Guide for developers on this matter, I just quote an extract [^2] :

 > App States:
 >